 Communication with Families

-In the first instance, please email the school office at office@peppardprimary.co.uk, clearly indicating who your email is addressed to and stating the purpose in the subject line.
-For all general enquiries, including medical matters, the office team will help direct your query to the relevant member of staff.
-Queries of an educational nature can often be resolved most quickly when directed to the class teacher.
+In the first instance, please email the school office at office@peppardprimary.co.uk, clearly stating the name of the staff member your message is intended for and the purpose of the enquiry in the subject line.
+For general enquiries, including medical matters, the office team will direct your message to the appropriate member of staff.
+Queries about learning are often resolved most quickly when directed to the class teacher.

-If further support is required, the following guide will help ensure your enquiry reaches the correct member of staff:
+If further support is required, the following guide will help ensure your enquiry reaches the appropriate member of staff:

 Headteacher – Mrs Wakefield

-Responsible for the overall leadership of the school, including the quality of teaching, learning and behaviour, and oversight of behaviour and curriculum development across the school, ensuring the smooth running of the school.
+Responsible for the overall leadership of the school, including the quality of teaching and learning, behaviour and curriculum development, and ensuring the smooth running of the school.

-Responsible for the learning needs of children on the SEND register.
-This role includes monitoring progress and reviewing provision alongside class teachers.
+Responsible for supporting children on the SEND register and overseeing provision for pupils with additional needs.
+This includes monitoring progress and working alongside class teachers to review support.

 Designated Safeguarding Leads – Mrs Wakefield, Mrs Claridge and Miss Lawrence

-Responsible for the safeguarding and wellbeing of all children.
+Responsible for the safeguarding and welfare of all children.

 The school uses a variety of methods to keep in touch with parents and carers.

-Our weekly newsletter provides information about school life, upcoming events and celebrations of learning.
-It is emailed to parents and published on the school website.
+Our weekly newsletter shares information about school life, upcoming events and celebrations of learning.
+It is emailed to families and published on the school website.

-Most communication between school and home is via email.
-Please check your inbox regularly and inform us if your email address changes.
+Most communication between school and home takes place via email.
+Please check your inbox regularly and inform the school if your email address changes.

-We occasionally send text messages regarding events or urgent updates such as school closures.
-It is important we have up-to-date mobile numbers at all times.
+We occasionally send text messages regarding events or urgent updates, such as school closures.
+It is important that we have up-to-date mobile numbers at all times.

-Our website contains key information, policies and news about school life.
+Our website contains key information, school policies and news about school life.

-Sometimes it is best to speak in person about a specific matter.
-Please contact the school office to arrange an appointment.
+Sometimes it is best to discuss a matter in person.
+Please contact the school office to arrange an appointment so staff can give your query their full attention.

-When your child joins our school, you will complete an admission form providing your contact details.
-Each year we send a data-checking form and emergency contact card for review.
-Please inform us promptly of any changes to your address, phone number, email address or workplace.
+When your child joins our school, you will complete an admission form providing contact details.
+Each year we also send a data-checking form and emergency contact card for review.
+Please inform the school promptly of any changes to your address, phone number, email address or workplace.

 WhatsApp Groups

-To support communication between parents and carers, classes operate WhatsApp groups independently of the school.
+To support communication between parents and carers, some classes operate WhatsApp groups independently of the school.

 Class WhatsApp Groups

-These groups can be a helpful way to share information relevant to school.
+These groups can be a helpful way for parents to share information related to school events and activities.
 Messages are shared by parents in a personal capacity or forwarded on behalf of the PTA.
-The school does not post directly in parent/carer WhatsApp groups.
+The school does not post directly in parent WhatsApp groups.

 Code of Conduct